-As we will see, however, we can assume phrase-to-word conversion here too, albeit a more specific one.
-But, before I can discuss this second point, we have to take a brief look into different types of quotes and their properties, in order to understand the nature of phrasal constituents in quotative phrasal compounds.
+Now, if all phrasal compounds were quotative phrasal compounds (this is the 'quotational hypothesis'), all phrasal compounds would be well-behaved, not challenging NN compounds.
+The truth of this hypothesis depends on what we take to be phrasal compounds.
+If we follow common usage, two kinds of phrasal compounds should be distinguished - quotative and non-quotative ones.
+Leaving aside quotative phrasal compounds, it is the non-quotative phrasal compounds which might be the true challenge to the LIH.
+As we will see, however, we can assume phrase-to-word conversion here too, albeit a more specific type.
+But, before I can discuss this second point, we have to take a brief look at different types of quotes and their properties, in order to understand the nature of phrasal constituents in quotative phrasal compounds.

-2. Types of quotes and their properties
+2 Types of quotes and their properties